Estimated Time: Two 6 months Building Season, From May to October.

-Prerequisites: Participants applying for the Foreman Certification must of completed our Journeyman program, or a similar natural building journeyman program.
+Prerequisites: Participants applying for the Foreman Certification must have completed our Journeyman program, or have 3 years experience in building.
 The applicant will need to pass a comprehensive test and provide references if the journeyman program was completed somewhere else.
 If the applicant completed a similar program somewhere else they will need to have received similar experience in the skill set mentioned in our journeyman program.
 If they have not completed these skill sets, or fail the comprehensive test, they will be required to complete our journeyman program.
 This may be done in a shorter time frame, depending on the applicant, and their skill level.
 The minimum will be 6 months.

-Description: Once accepted into the Foreman Certification program the participant will spend the first 6 month as a Journeyman, continuing to work directly under the General Contractor.
-The participant will continue to develop the skills needed to master the craft of building a cottage to completion.
-They will continue to work with the foundation crew, the carpenters, the plumber, the electrician, the plaster crew, the roofers, and the Master Natural Builders.
-After the 6 months as a Journeyman is complete, the participant will spend the next 6 months as a Foreman in training.
-The participant will be given more responsibilities and expected to perform all tasks quickly, professionally, and accurately.
+Description: Once accepted into the Foreman Certification program the the participant will continue to develop the skills needed to master the craft of building a cottage to completion.
+They will continue to work with the foundation crew, the carpenters, the plumber, the electrician, the plaster crew, the roofer’s, and the Master Natural Builders.
+The participant will be given more responsibilities and will be expected to perform all tasks quickly, professionally, and accurately.
 The participants in this certification will need to master finishes, including trim, cabinets, window installation, finish plumbing, and finish electrical.
 They will need to begin mastering the art of plastering and natural finishes.
 They will continue to draw 3D and 2D plans.
 They will learn what it takes to pass plans through a building department when building a home to code.
 At the completion of this certification there will be a written test, an oral exam, a presentation, and the participant must have completed one project from beginning to end.
 After receiving the certification as a Journeyman, the graduate should expect to receive a pay rate between $20 to $25 an hour, depending on how self sufficient they are.

-Participants for the Foreman Certification can choose to live on or off campus.
+Accommodations: Participants for the Foreman Certification can choose to live on or off site.
 If the participant is staying at the school, they will be sharing meals with the other participants, and share in the duties of cooking and cleaning.
 There is a rent of $300 a month for camping from May to October.
 This rent includes camp site, use of outdoor kitchen, composting toilets, showers, and basic utilites, like water and propane.
 There is no electrisity at the campsite.
 The rent does not include food.
 The campsites are alcohol and drug free, with a one strike your out polocy.

 Other Prerequisites: 18 years of age, in good health, with health insurance.
-Have the funds to pay for the full Journeyman Certification, plus have extra spending money.
+Have money for food and extra spending.
 Be able to pass a drug test.
 Be willing to refrain from drug use and drink alcohol while in the program, including after work and on weekends.

 Disposition: The participants interested in joining the school should be people who are spiritual, love yoga and meditation, have high energy, love to work hard, be able to stay upbeat, happy, and energetic during long work days.
 They should be organized and willing to go the extra mile with a smile.
 Students should be able to get up early and work late.
 They need to be the kind of person who can follow instruction and are willing to think outside the box.
 Ideal applicants are early to work, return back to work on time after breaks, do not mind staying late to get the job done, and are willing to start early to prepare for the day.
 The student should be the kind of person who doesn’t need drugs or alcohol to relax.
 A person who is flexible with scheduling and able to adapt in a moment’s notice, happily.
 Able to let things roll off their back if plans change.
 Overall, a happy, healthy, person with a good attitude, that is a team player.

 Do Not Apply: In our past, we have experienced all kinds of people and situations, most of them very positive, but a few not so positive.
 We decided to put together a list of the not so positive attributes that really changed the energy of the group, and affected all of us.
 By no means is this list to scare you away from the program.
 We know there is a little of these attributes in all of us.
 Really, we just want to attract people with the positive disposition mentioned above.
 So please do not apply if you are not a morning person.
 If “low energy,” is part of your life.
 If you have any health issues or injuries, that would keep you from doing hard manual labor.
 If you don’t consider yourself a positive, energetic, happy person, don’t apply.
 If you smoke pot, or need to drink alcohol to relax after work or during the weekends, do not apply.
 Do not come to our program to quit a substance, or to change your habits.
 If you are having a life changing crisis, or going through a difficult time in life, do not apply.
 Do not come to our program if you don’t like to be told what to do, or have trouble following orders.
-If you are not a team player, if you are not organized, if you are late consistently, if self worth is an issue, if you do not have funds saved up to pay the $1,200 for the program plus savings for spending money, do not apply.
+If you are not a team player, if you are not organized, if you are late consistently, if self-worth.
 If changing plans drives you crazy, if you have a hard time being spontaneous, if you need things to go your way, and you get frustrated if it doesn’t, do not apply.